icinganalysis/icinganalysis.github.io/content/Icing on Cylinders.md

 ###[NACA-TN-1393 “A Flight Investigation of the Meteorological Conditions Conducive to the Formation of Ice on Airplanes"]({filename}/NACA-TN-1393.md)
 >   1. The accuracy of multicylinder instruments used to determine liquid water content and median water drop size is assessed.
 >   2. An icing intensity index as related to the ice growth rate on a 3 inch diameter cylinder is detailed.
->   3. Results from the methods of Tribus & Tessman and Langmuir & Blodgett agree well for cylinder analysis.
+>   3. Results from agree well with the Python implementation of the cylinder analysis.
 >   4. "Tentative" values for icing design conditions were determined.
 >   5. An effect of distance on icing conditions is noted.